TEALSK12/apcsa-public/curriculum/Unit3/Lesson-305.md

 ### Introduction of Integer/Double Classes and Autoboxing \[10 minutes\]
 The student lesson for Part 2 uses CS Awesomes [Lesson 2.8 Wrapper Classes - Integer and Double].
 There you will find the lesson plan and activities to check for student understanding.
-The teacher lesson plans are accessible by joining the [Teaching CSAwesome google group] and navigating to [Unit 2] and selecting [Unit 2 Lesson 8 Wrapper Classes - Integer and Double Lesson Plan].
+The teacher lesson plans are accessible by joining the [Teaching CSAwesome google group] and navigating to [Unit 2 Lesson 8 Wrapper Classes - Integer and Double Lesson Plan].
 The slide deck for this lesson and Using the Math Class are located on [Dr. Long Nguyen] GitHub at [Math Class And Wrapper Classes]

 ### Introduction of Using the Math Class \[10 minutes\]
 The student lesson for Part 2 uses CS Awesomes [Lesson 2.9.
 Using the Math Class].
 There you will find the lesson plan and activities to check for student understanding.
-The teacher lesson plans are accessible by joining the [Teaching CSAwesome google group] and navigating to [Unit 2] and selecting [Unit 2 Lesson 9 Using The Math Class Lesson Plan].
+The teacher lesson plans are accessible by joining the [Teaching CSAwesome google group] and navigating to [Unit 2 Lesson 9 Using The Math Class Lesson Plan].

 Videos